chrisleaman/py-wave-runup/docs/ensembles.rst

 Ensemble models
 ==========================

-The following sections describes how the different wave runup models contained in :doc:`models` can be combined in an ensemble.
+Given we have a large amount of wave runup models available, we might be interested in using many models at the same time.

 ------------